There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: Hobbs & Shaw (+8 pts)

 Both characters had massive egos, both characters had their own unique style and methods, and both disliked the other strongly.
 This resulted in constant banter between the two characters, and a constant game of them trying to one-up the other.
 They each saw themselves as being better than the other, and although they shared a common goal, that did not prevent them from trying to berate and belittle each other at every opportunity.
 They hated each other, yet their styles complemented each other really well, and the two actors had pretty great on-screen chemistry.
 All together, this made for a reluctant duo that was a lot of fun to watch.

 Con: The Plot and The Mission (-2 pts)

 Okay, so these two things were really the same thing.
 I know that it is unfair to go into a movie like this expecting a thought-provoking plot.
-However, even with movies that I know would not take themselves very seriously, I still expect an at least half way decent plot.
+However, even with movies that I know would not take themselves very seriously, I still expect at least a halfway decent plot.
 I expect the antagonist to have a goal that I understand—even if I did not agree with it—and I expect them to have a plan that could get them closer to that goal.
 I also expected the same from the protagonists.

 Pro: Brixton & Hattie (+5 pts)

 While Luke Hobbs and Deckard Shaw were busy insulting one another, Brixton and Hattie were the two characters who kept the plot moving.
 Brixton was the formidable, almost unstoppable, antagonist who was hunting Hattie and who would let nothing stand in his way.
 Hattie was essentially the objective of the story, she was on the run, and she just so happened to be Deckard Shaw’s sister.
 Both characters were important to the plot in very different ways, and I liked both characters for what they brought to the story.